-7. Cross Teams
+7. CROSS TEAMS

-Through cross-functional team interaction we incorporated other teams' valuable inputs in our roadmap both in terms of requirement as well as technology capability limits:
+Through cross-functional team interaction with other IFTs, the More Moore team incorporated valuable inputs in our roadmap both in terms of requirements as well as technology capability limits:

-- System Architecture (SA) IFT-computational datapath/fabric such as number of CPU and GPU cores per a given footprint - Application Benchmarking (AB) IFT-performance and energy scaling targets, chip-level power (active, static, sleep), thermal envelope - Lithography IFT-Pitch limits of 193i and EUV lithography, CDU/LER capability, timeline of EUV in HVM adoption - Yield IFT-unit-step related defect impact on material quality, infrastructural constraints such as CD and defect density on filtration and detection. - Metrology IFT-Extendibility of metrology of 3D devices such as lateral-GAA and vertical-GAA - Outside System Connectivity (OSC) IFT-I/O and integration requirements for 5G and high-speed memory for data server - Packaging IFT-form factor and hetero technology needs for mobile, 5G, and automotive - Beyond CMOS (BC) IFT-3D memories such as RRAM and PCM, memristor for neuromorphic applications
+- Systems and Architectures (SA) IFT-computational datapath/fabric such as number of CPU and GPU cores per a given footprint as well as latency/bandwidth for data access - Application Benchmarking (AB) IFT-performance and energy scaling targets, chip-level power (active, static, sleep), thermal envelope - Lithography IFT-Pitch limits of 193i and EUV lithography, CDU/LER capability, timeline of EUV in HVM adoption - Yield IFT-unit-step related defect impact on material quality, infrastructural constraints such as CD and defect density on filtration and detection. - Metrology IFT-Extendibility of metrology of 3D devices such as lateral-GAA and vertical-GAA - Outside System Connectivity (OSC) IFT-I/O and integration requirements for 5G and high-speed memory for data server - Packaging Integration IFT-form factor and hetero-technology needs for mobile, 5G, and automotive - Beyond CMOS (BC) IFT-3D memories such as RRAM and PCM, memristor for neuromorphic applications